 Click Update to save the Custom policy.

-Go to AWS console and update the VPC2 (Meraki vMX100 instance) route table to make sure traffic destined to VPC1 (Aviatrix gateway) is pointed to the vMX100 eni.
+Go to AWS and update the VPC/VNet2 (Meraki vMX100 instance) route table to make sure traffic destined to VPC/VNet1 (Aviatrix Gateway) is pointed to the vMX100 eni.

-At the AWS console, please allow UDP port 500 and 4500 from public ip of Aviatrix gateway in the vMX100’s security group.
-For testing purpose, you may want to allow ICMP traffic from its local network 10.10.0.0/16 as well.
+At the AWS console, please allow UDP port 500 and 4500 from the public IP of the Aviatrix Gateway in the vMX100’s security group.
+For testing purposes, you may want to allow ICMP traffic from its local network 10.10.0.0/16 as well.

-In the Security appliance menu, click on VPN Status under Monitor section.
+In the Security appliance menu, click VPN Status under the Monitor section.

-Send traffic from Meraki vMX100 VPC2 internal network to Aviatrix gateway VPC1.
-Verify that VPN Status is green under Non-Meraki peer tab.
+Send traffic from the Meraki vMX100 VPC/VNet2 internal network to Aviatrix Gateway VPC/VNet1.
+Verify that the VPN Status is green under the Non-Meraki peer tab.

-Login to Aviatrix Controller UI, browse to Site2Cloud page to confirm the connection is UP.
+Log in to the Aviatrix Controller and browse to the Site2Cloud page to confirm that the connection is UP.